 Children are encouraged to take responsibility for their own learning, and to enquire together to ensure that they reach a deeper and more meaningful understanding of the complex issues involved in developing social, emotional and behavioural skills.
 They are also encouraged to learn through participating in groups of different sizes, and problem-solving together.

 The school has a well-equipped library, run by a volunteer, and children are encouraged to take books home.
 We always try to foster a love of books and a keen interest in learning, which we hope parents will encourage at home.
 We regard books as an essential tool of learning.

 Clubs and Extracurricular Activities

 We offer a wide range of activities which take place both at lunchtime and after school.
-These vary throughout the year and include netball, football, cricket, art, recorder and embroidery clubs.
+These vary throughout the year and include netball, football, cricket, basketball, drama, art, chess, textiles and cooking clubs.

 Homework should enhance the curriculum and allow an individual response and commitment on the part of the children and you, their parents.

 As parents, your knowledge of your child/children is paramount in deciding the length of time devoted to homework set by the class teacher.
 We offer guidelines and a positive approach but your involvement is crucial.
 Regular reading at home is an activity which is particularly beneficial.
 Advance notice of extra topic research will be given, together with ideas and suggestions for methods of working.
 Dates are set for the return of homework and comments are encouraged from children, parents and staff to indicate positive aspects of the work and to develop further liaison.